-- 1. Selection of participating schools according to the following criteria: - The anticipated benefits for the area of implementation - The rate of collisions over the past three years - The surrounding pedestrian and cycling networks - The involvement of schools in planning how their students travel - 2.
-Formal agreement between the municipality and the school principals. - 3.
-Regulations: In the UK, the Road Traffic Regulation Act 1984 (s1 and s6-9) gives municipalities the right to restrict or regulate road traffic, with the aim of promoting user safety.
+- 1. Selection of participating schools according to the following criteria: - The anticipated benefits for the area of intervention - The rate of collisions over the past three years - The surrounding pedestrian and cycling networks - The involvement of schools in planning the travel of their students - 2.
+Formal agreement between the municipality and the principals of the schools. - 3.
+Regulations: in the UK, the Road Traffic Regulation Act 1984 (s1 and s6-9) gives municipalities the right to restrict or regulate road traffic, with the aim of promoting user safety.
 The adoption of an Experimental Traffic Order (ETO) allows temporary measures to be carried out. - 4.
 Implementation of facilities and evaluation: Implementation, impact study and consultations with the various stakeholders, with the aim of guiding decision-making. - 5.
-Making permanent improvements based on the results of the evaluation.
+Realization of permanent improvements based on the results of the evaluation.